jarekjar/resume/README.md

 Experience
 ----------

-**C# Applications Developer
+**C# Applications Developer**
-C.R.
+**C.R.
 Laurence Co., Inc.**

-Short text containing the type of work done, results obtained, lessons learned and other remarks.
-Can also include lists and
-links:

-* First item

-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.
+April 2018 - Present

+* Utilized design and development skills in .NET/C# to create high functioning/highly integrated applications for the internal site.

+* Worked as part of an established, experienced development team to build best in class applications to both external and internal customers.

+* Designed, developed and deployed new application components using .NET/C#, internal frameworks and 3rd party tools.

+* Contributed new ideas/best practices.

+* Facilitated communication and collaboration with business users and peer technology teams.

+* Provided application support to multiple businesses globally.

 **That Other Job You Had**